urusai88/tio/README.md

 }
 ```

-Also Tio can throw `TioError` if requested factory does not registered.
+Also Tio can throw `TioError` if requested factory did not registered.
 It must be avoided in release.

 #### Tips & Tricks